mchmarny/cloud-sql-for-cloud-run-example/README.md

 ### Passwords

-The [bin/password](bin/password) script will generate root and app user passwords and saved them in a project scoped path under `.cloud-sql` folder in your home directory.
+The [bin/password](bin/password) script will generate root and app user passwords and save them in a project-scoped path under `.cloud-sql` folder in your home directory.

 ```shell
 bin/password